 Wintertime calls for a heavier shirt, like this wool one from Pendleton that sold over at Cocky Crew Store; here we also see a woven tag, something that was gaining ground in the 1920s:

-The following MWS Work Shirt in indigo warp and weft chambray is from the early 1920s:
+The following MWS Work Shirt in indigo warp and weft chambray is from an ad set that MWS ran from 1920-1921:

-And the same ad in a magazine clipping in my personal collection:
+And ad in a magazine clipping in my personal collection:

 In the 1920s, J.C.
 Penney heavily promoted their new Pay Day work shirts which were quietly rebranded as Big Mac work shirts, (possibly the real inspiration for the famous burger’s name?), leaving the Pay Day name for their overalls line: